Skip to content

 Kyler Rayner: The Rebirth Era

 Once the Rebirth era concluded, the DC Universe entered the Infinite Frontier era, then the Dawn of DC.
-During that time, Kyle Rayner didn’t have a major story, mostly cameos.
-John Stewart and Sojourner Mullein became the main focus of the Green Lantern series, Hal Jordan made a comeback too.
-Kyle recently resurfaced, but it’s not yet collected.
-Stay tuned for more.
+During that time, Kyle Rayner didn’t have a major story, mostly had cameos.
+John Stewart and Sojourner Mullein became the main focus of the Green Lantern series; Hal Jordan made a comeback, too.
+Kyle recently resurfaced and, with the oversize Green Lantern 600th issue (Green Lantern #33), Hal Jordan embarks on a mysterious mission while Kyle Rayner finally moves back to Los Angeles and again takes up the mantle of Green Lantern of Earth.

 Did we forget an important issue?
 Did we make a mistake?
 Let us know in the comments!